rzsun/ml-learn/README.md

-# practical-deep-learning-hw
+# ml-learn

-Git repo for my homework for [fast.ai Practical Deep Learning for Coders 2022 course](https://course.fast.ai/)
+Notes and projects for learning ML.